ochikage/Calculator/README.md

 ###Client side
 1. Click the "Gear" icon to for server setting.
-2. Put the server inforation in the input text like `http://localhost:8888`
+2. Put the server inforation in the input text such as `http://localhost:8888`
 3. Open index.html on a blowser.
 4. Input expression in the input text.
 5. Push enter or click "=" button.